fuzzylogicxx/fuzzylogic/posts/visit-to-crawick-multiverse.md

   - scotland
 location: Sanquar
 ---
-Having a lovely Sunday morning stroll through a land art installation with Clair and Rudy.
+Having a lovely Sunday morning stroll with Clair and Rudy through [Crawick Multiverse](https://www.crawickmultiverse.co.uk/), a land art installation.
 Here’s a bit about this interesting place:

 > Nestled within the rolling hills of Upper Nithsdale in Dumfries and Galloway, this major land restoration project has transformed a former open cast coal mine into a spectacular artland and public amenity.